onssoschi/climatehealth/README.md

 ## Acknowledgements

-We acknowledge the following people and groups for higher-level leadership, methodological input, and subject-area support to the SOSCHI climate-health work:
+We acknowledge the Topic Expert Group members and Expert Advisory Group members for higher-level leadership, methodological input, and subject-area support to the SOSCHI climate-health work.

-- Subject-area support and guidance: Antonio Gasparrini, Topic Expert Group members, and Expert Advisory Group members
+We also acknowledge the use of external data and code examples that informed testing and early prototyping.

-We also acknowledge the use of external data and code examples that informed testing and early prototyping, including the example heat-mortality dataset described in the Example Datasets section.
+## Copyright

-Copyright for the package is held by the Office for National Statistics on behalf of the SOSCHI Project.
+This is an open access Rpackage published under a UK Open Government Licence 3.0 which is compatible with the Creative Commons CC-BY-SA 4.0 licence.
+You are free to copy, publish, distribute and adapt the information, provided you acknowledge the source and link to this R package (see citation below).
+Enquiries concerning the application of this R package can be made to the project team at climate.health@ons.gov.uk

 ## Citation